iharshraj1123/share-file/README.md

 # Requirements:

+- (optional) basic knowledge of php, mysql and apache servers.

 - PHP, MySQL.

 - Just use XAMPP for PHP and MySQL, its much easier and you get phpmyadmin in the bundle as well.